 Overview of Mississippi Jail & Prison Inmate Records

-As per the Mississippi Public Records Act, inmate records are available for public scrutiny upon request.
+As per the Mississippi State Records Act, inmate records are available for public scrutiny upon request.
 The Mississippi Department of Corrections is the agency in charge of inmates and facilities and is a repository for inmate records.
 Mississippi inmate records will include:

-• Mugshot
+- Mugshot

-• Details of crime
+- Details of crime

-• Parole information
+- Parole information

-• Release date
+- Release date

-• Physical description etc.
+- Physical description

-These law enforcement agencies often have lists of arrested individuals on their websites.
-Interested persons who need to find out if someone is in jail should contact the sheriff’s office or the police department.
-The requester will need to determine what county the person who has been arrested is in and proceed to do a search.
 As an example, Hinds County has an Inmate Query search tool located on their site that can be used to find recent arrests.11 The inmate can be located using their full names as well as the city that they may be located within the county.

 Requesters may also obtain jail paperwork by visiting and contacting local law enforcement agencies, especially in cases where there is no search feature or inmate roster on their sites.